 Implementing Value Entities

 Value Entities persist state on every change and thus Kalix needs to serialize that data to send it to the underlying data store.
 However, we recommend that you do not persist your service’s public API messages.
-This may introduce some overhead to convert from one type to an internal one but allows the service public interface logic to evolve independently of the data storage format, which should be private.
+Persisting private API messages may introduce some overhead when converting from a public message to an internal one but it allows the logic of the service public interface to evolve independently of the data storage format, which should be private.

 The steps necessary to implement a Value Entity include: